-Citrix Hypervisor supports Intel's virtual GPU: a graphics acceleration solution that requires no additional hardware.
+XenServer supports Intel's virtual GPU: a graphics acceleration solution that requires no additional hardware.
 It uses the Intel Iris Pro functionality embedded in some processors, and utilizes a standard Intel GPU driver installed within the VM.
 The motherboard must have a chipset which enables GPU functionality, for example, C226 for Xeon E3 v4 CPUs or C236 for Xeon v5 CPUs.
-For information about supported processors, refer to the Citrix Hypervisor Hardware Compatibility List.
+For information about supported processors, refer to the XenServer Hardware Compatibility List.

-The following table lists whether GPU, shared GPU, and multiple vGPU are supported for guests:
+The following table lists whether GPU pass-through, shared GPU (vGPU), and multiple shared GPU (vGPU) are supported for guests: